-- How many years (or just say experienced) in which industries?
+- How many years experience in which industries?
 For example: retail, hospitality etc.

 - What key roles have you performed that have made a real impact?
 Include your major selling points – this may change depending on the role you’re applying for.

 - Make it around 6 lines long and concise.

 - What type of work you are looking for and in what size of company ie: small business or corporate organisation?

 Your CV profile is a summary which will give the reader a very quick and concise account of you.
 You can include some of this in a covering letter, not repeated but in more detail.

 Absolutely, depending on the role you are applying for!
 But your profile should always be focused on your achievements and why you are suited to the role.
 Explain how your key strengths and attributes will make you the perfect candidate for the role.

 How long should my profile be?